Frequently Asked Questions

 Can courses completed in the Certificate be transferred into the Masters?

-• All courses completed with a grade of B or better can be transferred into the online Masters in Neuroscience.
+• A maximum of 15 credits completed with a grade of B or better can be transferred into the online Masters in Neuroscience.

 • Some courses completed with a grade of B or better can be transferred into the in-person Masters of Science in Medical Sciences: Neuroscience with the approval of your faculty mentor and the Program Director.
 Transfer of courses will not reduce/substitute lab and other course time required to complete the program.